fedbiomed/fedbiomed/docs/developer/ci.md

 * running unit tests
 * running a simplenet + federated average training, on a few batches of a MNIST dataset, with 1 node.
 For that, CI launches `./scripts/CI_build` (wrapping for running on CI server) which itself calls `./scripts/run_test_mnist` (payload, can also be launched on localhost)

-  - clone the Fed-BioMed repository, set up condas and environments, launch network and node.
+  - clone the Fed-BioMed repository, set up conda and environments, launch network and node.
   - choose an existing git branch for running the test for each of the repos, by decreasing preference order : source branch of the merge, target branch of the merge, `develop`
   - launch the `fedbiomed` script `./notebooks/getting-started.py`
   - test succeeds if the script completes without failure.